-Each of the Selling Shareholders represents and warrants that a certificate in negotiable form representing all of the Shares to be sold by such Selling Shareholder has been placed in custody under the Custody Agreement, in the form heretofore furnished to you, duly executed and delivered by such Selling Shareholder to the Custodian (as defined in the Custody Agreement), and that such Selling Shareholder has duly executed and delivered a power of attorney, in the form contained in the Custody Agreement (the "Power of Attorney"), appointing William C. Fioretti and Deanne Varner, and each of them, as such Selling Shareholder's attorney-in-fact (the "Attorney-in-Fact") with authority to execute and deliver this Agreement on behalf of such Selling Shareholder, to determine (subject to the provisions of the Custody Agreement) the purchase price to be paid by the Underwriters to such Selling Shareholder as provided in Section 3 hereof, to authorize the delivery of the Shares to be sold by such Selling Shareholder in connection with the transactions contemplated by this Agreement and the Custody Agreement.
+Each of the Selling Shareholders represents and warrants that a certificate in negotiable form representing all of the Shares to be sold by such Selling Shareholder has been placed in custody under the Custody Agreement, in the form heretofore furnished to you, duly executed and delivered by such Selling Shareholder to the Custodian (as defined in the Custody Agreement), and that such Selling Shareholder has duly executed and delivered a power of attorney, in the form contained in the Custody Agreement (the "Power of Attorney"), appointing William C. Fioretti and Deanne Varner, and each of them, as such Selling Shareholder's attorney-in-fact (the "Attorney-in-Fact") with authority to execute and deliver this Agreement on behalf of such Selling Shareholder, to determine (subject to the provisions of the Custody Agreement) the purchase price to be paid by the Underwriters to such Selling Shareholder as provided in Section 3 hereof, to authorize the delivery of the Shares to be sold by such Selling Shareholder hereunder and otherwise to act on behalf of the Selling Shareholder in connection with the transactions contemplated by this Agreement and the Custody Agreement.